elecay/mediapro/README.md

     > mongo

-You should se something like:
+You should see something like:

     MongoDB shell version: 3.2.5
     connecting to: test